What are the Benefits of Shiitake Mushrooms

 Improves Skin Health

-Some of the vitamins contained in shiitakes, such as E and A, and minerals such as zinc and selenium, have been known for a long time as natural cures against acne and similar skin conditions.
+Some of the vitamins contained in shiitakes, such as E and A, and minerals such as zinc and selenium, have been known for a long time as natural ways to manage certain skin conditions.

-Shiitake mushrooms are also used to treat eczema and psoriasis – in fact, for some people, they might work better in this regard than traditional prescription medication, with fewer side effects.
+Shiitake mushrooms are also used to reduce symptoms associated with eczema and psoriasis – in fact, for some people, they might work better in this regard than traditional prescription medication, with fewer side effects.

 Shiitake Mushroom Side Effects